hayoung-kim/Perception-for-Self-driving/CarND-Advanced-Lane-Lines/README.md

 Pipeline with one example image
 ---
-You can check the detail of advanced lane line detection pipeline on [`pipeline.ipynb`](./pipeline.ipynb).
+You can find all the detail of advanced lane line detection pipeline on [`pipeline.ipynb`](./pipeline.ipynb).

 The algorithm consists of:
 * Camera Calibration